-EEG data were processed and analyzed in MATLAB with FieldTrip (Oostenveld et al., 2011).
-During preprocessing, the data were epoched from 500 ms before memory array onset to 1000 ms after probe onset (using ft_definetrial).
-The epoched data were re-referenced to the average of both mastoids (using ft_preprocessing).
+EEG data were processed and analyzed in MATLAB with FieldTrip (Oostenveld, Fries, Maris, & Schoffelen, 2011).
+During preprocessing, the data were epoched from 500 msec before memory array onset to 1000 msec after probe onset (using ft definetrial).
+The epoched data were rereferenced to the average of both mastoids (using ft preprocessing).
 Bad channels were interpolated with the two lateral neighboring electrodes.
-Next, eye-related artifacts were detected using independent component analysis (ICA; using ft_componentanalysis) with the FastICA algorithm (Hyvarinen, 1999).
+Next, eye-related artifacts were detected using independent component analysis (ICA; using ft componentanalysis) with the FastICA algorithm (Hyvärinen, 1999).
 ICA components corresponding to artifacts, identified via correlation with the EOG signal and assessment of their topography, were removed from the data.
-To exclude all trials in which blinks may have interfered with processing retrocues, we removed trials in which the vertical EOG contained samples with amplitude higher than 2000 uV.
-Finally, we visually detected and discarded trials with obviously high variance by utilizing "ft_rejectvisual" function with the "summary" method.
-To increase topographical specificity, we conducted a surface Laplacian transform (using ft_scalpcurrentdensity) on the preprocessed data.
+To exclude all trials in which blinks may have interfered with processing retrocues, we removed trials in which the VEOG contained samples with amplitude higher than 2000 uV.
+Finally, we visually detected and discarded trials with obviously high variance by utilizing ft rejectvisual function with the "summary" method.
+To increase topographical specificity, we conducted a surface Laplacian transform (using ft scalpcurrentdensity) on the preprocessed data.

-Electrode and Frequency-Band Selection
+Electrode and Frequency-band Selection

 Channel and frequency-band selections for all presented time-frequency analyses were predetermined as follows.
-To explore manual response preparation, we focused on dynamics in the beta-band (15-25 Hz) at electrode C3, which was contralateral to the response hand (Neuper, Wörtz, & Pfurtscheller, 2006; Baker, 2007; Nasrawi & van Ede, 2022).
-To explore control-related demands of our task, power of frontal midline theta-band oscillations (Sauseng et al., 2010; Jensen & Tesche, 2002) was measured from 4-8 Hz at electrode AFz.
-Statistical analyses were done across the full time-frequency axes at the selected electrodes.
-In addition, we visualised topographies for which responses were averaged for the above predetermined frequency bands.
+To explore manual response preparation, we focused on dynamics in the beta-band (15-25 Hz) at electrode C3, which in our study was always contralateral to the right hand that was used for responding, irrespective of whether participants were cued to attend to the left or the right memory item.
+The attenuation of beta activity contralateral to the response hand is a well-established neural marker of manual action planning (e.g., van Wijk, Daffertshofer, Roach, & Praamstra, 2009; Baker, 2007; Neuper et al., 2006; Mcfarland, Miner, Vaughan, & Wolpaw, 2000; Salmelin & Hari, 1994).
+To explore control-related demands of our task, power of frontal midline theta-band oscillations (Sauseng, Griesmayr, Freunberger, & Klimesch, 2010; Jensen & Tesche, 2002) was measured from 4 to 8 Hz at electrode AFz.
+Statistical analyses were done across the full timefrequency axes at the selected electrodes.
+In addition, we visualized topographies for which responses were averaged for the above predetermined frequency bands.

-Time-Frequency Analysis
+Time-frequency Analysis

 Time-frequency responses from 2 to 40 Hz were obtained in steps of 1 Hz using a short-time Fourier transform.
-Data were Hanning-tapered with a sliding time window of 300 ms, progressing in steps of 10 ms. To compare time-frequency responses of different conditions (say, conditions "a" and "b"), we normalized the difference as percentage changes: $((a - b)/(a + b)) \times 100$.
-We focused on the period around retrocue onset (-500 to 2000 ms) to study retrocue-induced neural modulations.
+Data were Hanning-tapered with a sliding time window of 300 msec, progressing in steps of 10 msec.
+To compare time-frequency responses of different conditions (say, conditions a and b), we normalized the power difference as percentage changes: $((a - b)/(a + b)) \times 100$ .
+We focused on the period around retrocue onset (-500 to 2000 msec) to study retrocue-induced neural modulations.